rcgsheffield/sheffield_hpc/global.rst

 .. attention::

-  On the 21th October 2021 we will be deploying multi-factor authentication on the HPC login nodes (ShARC & Bessemer) for all password logins.
+  On the 21st of October 2021 we will be deploying multi-factor authentication on the HPC login nodes (ShARC & Bessemer) for all password logins.

   For more information :ref:`please see our page on this change